First-Year Student FAQs for Orientation

 Where will I stay during my Orientation session?
 What should I bring?

-Students will stay in the Carmichael Residence Hall, which is a suite-style residence hall.
+Students will stay in the Hinton James Residence Hall, which is a suite-style residence hall.
 Linens are NOT provided in any student rooms.
 Rooms are double occupancy rooms; each room is air-conditioned and has two twin beds.
 Participants should bring their own blanket, bed linens, and towels.
-In a suite-style double room such as in Carmichael, the bathroom consists of one toilet, one shower and two sinks.
-Students will be assigned a roommate for Orientation upon check-in to Carmichael on the morning of Day 1.
+In a suite-style double room such as in Hinton James, the bathroom consists of one toilet, one shower and two sinks.
+Students will be assigned a roommate for Orientation upon check-in on the morning of Day 1.

 Families may arrange off-campus accommodation independently.
-New Student & Family Programs is proud to partner with some of Chapel Hill’s finest hotels to offer you special rates and accommodation while you visit UNC-Chapel Hill.
+New Student & Family Programs is proud to partner with some of Chapel Hill’s finest hotels to offer you accommodation while you visit UNC-Chapel Hill.

 Why do students have to stay on-campus for New Student Orientation?